TabID: Automatic Identification and Tabulation of Subproblems in Constraint Models: Feasibility Evaluation of TabID

-We now come to the first part of our evaluation.
-In this section, we show that the set of heuristics (when combined with the node limit and progress checks) can successfully identify promising subproblems of a wide range of models.
+We now come to the first part of our evaluation, to show that TabID can identify and tabulate promising subproblems of a wide range of models.
+Here we are evaluating TabID's set of heuristics together with the progress checks and work limits, to show that they are of use in successfully tabulating automatically.
+For this feasibility evaluation, we do not consider the effectiveness of tabulations: in \Cref{sec:experimental-eval}, we will show that in many cases applying TabID strongly improves the total time to tailor and solve an instance (including time taken to identify candidates and perform tabulation).

+This feasibility evaluation is divided into two.
+We first examine, in Section~\ref{subsec:eval-part1-baseline}, what we call `Baseline Problems' where we have identified examples of tabulation in the literature.
 Tabulation (whether performed manually or with tool support) is a well-established technique, and for some problem classes and models there are examples in the literature of subproblems that can profitably be tabulated.
-For these models we compare to the literature, in addition to comparing the original model to the version after tabulation.
-In \Cref{sec:experimental-eval}, we will show that in many cases tabulation strongly improves the total time to tailor and solve an instance (including time taken to identify candidates and perform tabulation).
+For these models we compare with the literature, in addition to comparing the original model to the version after applying TabID.
+We then examine, in Section~\ref{sec:exp2}, seven new case studies where tabulation has not been previously identified in the literature but where TabID was able to tabulate automatically.
+In Section~\ref{sub:feas-results-summary} we summarise the results of our study and how each heuristic performs.

-We have set the parameter \textit{nodeLimit} to 100,000.
-The effect of this limit can be seen (for example) with the Killer Sudoku problem where some constraints of arity 5 (on variables with domain size 16) fail a progress check but others are successfully tabulated.
-The base models (with parameter files) are available online \cite{software-release-tab} alongside a version of \savilerow that implements the set of heuristics and tabulation algorithm.
+Following some preliminary experiments, we have set the parameter \textit{nodeLimit} to 100,000 for our feasibility evaluations.
+Also, we chose not to apply the SAT size limit.
+The effect of the node limit can be seen (for example) with the Killer Sudoku problem where some constraints of arity 5 (on variables with domain size 16) fail a progress check but others are successfully tabulated.
+The base models (with parameter files) are publicly available online \shortcite{software-release-tab} alongside a version of \savilerow that implements TabID.